 Two worthy outdoor opponents.
-One difficult question: deck or patio?
+One difficult question: Should I buy a deck or patio?

 If you’re going to invest in an outdoor space, you want to carefully consider all of the factors.
 Learn the difference between a deck and patio, then use the deck vs. patio pros and cons charts below to help you decide.

-Now that you know the difference between a patio and deck, use the charts below to help you decide which one is right for you.
+Now that you know the difference between a deck and patio, use the charts below to help you decide which one is right for you.

 Pros and cons of a deck